WikiToLearn/Hives-Network/What_is_a_Hive.md

 What is a hive?

+A hive is a group of people who care about open education and decide to take action.
+They use tools such as WikiToLearn to share knowledge, they organize local events.
+They make use of the network to help each other improving open education.

 ### Structure of a hive

-This structure is the basic unit for the local teams of WikiToLearn.

-* **Hive leader**: The point of contact with the rest of WikiToLearn project.
+* **Hive leader**: The point of contact with the rest of the network.
 * (optional) **Hive executive team**: A group of people who help the leader run the hive.
 * **Hive contributor**: The main contributor of the hive.
 Takes care of running the events and attracting new people in the creation of Open Collaborative Educational Resources.